Schedule B is an extra schedule of terms and provisions included in an Agreement of Purchase and Sale by a Listing Brokerage.

 It was uploaded to the MLS system.
 It would be extremely doubtful that the Listing agent would ever have reviewed this document with the Seller.
 However, if you propose to use such a clause, you should have the Seller’s informed consent.
 Run it by them, run it by their lawyer and get approval of the wording before it’s uplifted to the internet.

 This means certainly that the Listing agent is responsible for reading it, and understanding it.
 That’s unlikely, because it doesn’t make any sense.
-It’s also a clue that possibly some other clauses in the Schedule “B” might be suspect too.
+It’s also a clue that possibly some other clauses in this Schedule “B” might be suspect too.

-Well, that’s good, but how did the Schedule arrive as part of the Agreement.
+Well, that’s good, but how did the Schedule arrive as part of the Agreement?
 It was downloaded, not read, printed off and attached to the Offer.
 So, it’s the Buyer’s agent’s fault here.
 You really can’t blame anyone else.
 It won’t be read to the Buyer, and the Buyer will likely be told that it’s “standard”.

 Naturally, later on, both agents will take the position that their respective clients knew and understood what they were signing.
 The concept of “informed consent” would not be discussed.
 Let’s blame the two parties who signed the Agreement: the Buyer and the Seller.